 Origins of agriculture

-There is a further, more ill-defined distinction between ‘cultivated plants’, as simply ‘plants in cultivation’ and ‘domesticated plants’ as ‘plants in cultivation that have been genetically altered by humans in some way’.
+There is another, more subtle, distinction between ‘cultivated plants’, as simply ‘plants in cultivation’ and ‘domesticated plants’ as ‘plants in cultivation that have been genetically altered in some way by humans’.
 For clarity it needs pointing out that there are degrees of domestication and that most early agricultural crops probably began as ‘cultivated wild plants – little altered, if at all, by humans’ up to modern cultivars (cultivated varieties) that cannot exist without human attention.

 The controlling use of fire is assumed to have emerged 1-2 million years ago.
 It would seem likely that the emergence of farming was just one approach to environmental management.

 Early material culture includes querns (cereal grinding stones) that have been dated from 18,000 BP.
 Dogs may have been domesticated up to 100,000 years ago, and plants may have been ‘cultivated’ or ‘gardened’ for thousands of years before physical evidence of a selection process became evident.
-We may never know the answer to this question, but a process of gradual change is more plausible than an abrupt transition.
+We may never have answers to these questions, but a process of gradual change is more plausible than an abrupt transition.

 Centres of domestication